 One of Polestar’s driving forces is to solve challenges and show what’s possible through innovative solutions, modern technology, and ground-breaking design.
 The UI in the upcoming Polestar 2 is an embodiment of this attitude.

 The Polestar 2 will be the first car in the world with a truly future-proof software setup, meaning that not only will it be cutting-edge upon release, it will update often and automatically.
-How many people would ever buy a smartphone if they knew it would never update?
+How many people would ever buy a smartphone if they knew it would never update or improve?
 Polestar believes that people should have the same requirements of their cars.
-With an Android system featuring Google Automotive Services, an over-the-air update format (made simpler by the fact that the Polestar 2 is always connected to the internet), and full access to all automotive-optimised apps from Google Play including Google Maps and Google Assistant, the Polestar 2 will update as easily and with the same frequency as a smartphone.
+The Polestar 2 comes with an Android-based operating system that’s always connected to the internet and receives over-the-air updates just like your smartphone.

 The second feature is something being used in cars all over the world, but on a secondary device.
-Google Maps is the undisputed champion when it comes to navigation, a web mapping service which is unparalleled in terms of accuracy and real-time information.
-It was the natural choice to make Google Maps the pre-installed navigation software for the Polestar 2, offering the best possible solution while removing the need to consult a phone while driving.
+With more than one billion users worldwide, it was a natural choice to make Google Maps the pre-installed navigation app for the Polestar 2.
+With Google Maps built-in, we’re able to offer useful features like real-time traffic information and location hours while removing the need to consult a phone while driving.

 This is all part of the overarching idea that this car is a seamless integration into modern life.
 Not only is it packed with the most current tech, it will stay current.
 No more having to remain content with outdated software.
 Retro has its place, of course, but that place isn’t in a Polestar.